Survivor who crossed path with gunman thought it was a drill

 About five minutes later, Carlstrom went back to his desk to retrieve his phone.
 Craddock entered the room.

 Inman, an account clerk in the city’s public utilities department, said he turned around and saw Craddock standing there with a gun.
-Inman said he told him, “Dwayne, stop!”
+Inman said he told him, “DeWayne, stop!”

 “He turned and looked straight at me, but he didn’t see me.
 He looked straight in my face and he did not see me standing there because he didn’t raise the gun.
 He didn’t even make an indication that he saw anyone there,” Inman told the AP on Sunday.
 “To me, that was the Holy Spirit inflecting something on that man to the point where he didn’t see Terry Inman standing there.”